christian-schlichtherle/service-wight/README.md

 # Service Wight

-Service Wight composes service factories or containers from factories, containers, modifiers and decorators it locates on the class path at runtime.
+Service Wight locates service providers and service transformations on the class path and composes them into composite service providers.
 Think of it as [`ServiceLoader`] on steroids.

 It also generates service declarations in `META-INF/services` with the help of the `@ServiceImplementation` annotation.